-The design has always been an essential aspect of Safaricom’s business model.
+The popular green wordmark design has always been an essential aspect of Safaricom’s business model.

-In order for the company to be successful, the design of their digital platform and their website both had to be flawless.
+The success of a company needless to say, is influenced greatly by the design of their digital platform and their website .

-To this end, the Safaricom logo has played an important role in the company’s design.
-It has served as the thumbnail for the Safaricom app and is also displayed throughout the app and the website itself.
+To this end, the Safaricom logo has played an important role in the company’s design layouts.
+It has served as the thumbnail for the Safaricom app and is displayed dominantly in the website.

 In recent years, Safaricom has embarked on e-commerce with Masoko which has taken the market by storm, giving rise to a number of truly revolutionary businesses.

 While a number of companies have cashed in on this trend, Masoko has unlocked the untapped e-commerce market in Kenya by connecting consumers, merchants and vendors to each other using a powerful online portal.